uriMen/ipl-stats-app/README.md

 gws = range(1, 14)
 ```

-That's it, you're ready to trun the data collector.
+That's it, you're ready to run the data collector.

 ##### Notes: